Vaidya (film): Reception

 Pune Mirror wrote, "The fact that the film doesn't addresses critical issues like homophobia and plays in its own surreal world where there are no questions asked for being gay pinches and hurts, but also helps the film to stay away from being characterized as another queer movie where key premise is social oppressions or lack of acceptance."

 Daiji World penned a review about the film and described, "The beauty of the film is in its message which is rather simple and plays on the fundamental concept of love, togetherness, and separation...Vaidya is an important film not just because it does that but it is also important because it establishes and encourages that it's okay to play with genres and go where no one has been."

-Anwesh Sahoo at Gaylaxy Magazine wrote in his review, "The film is authentic, also because the actors play it with such simplicity.
+Anwesh Sahoo at Gaylaxy magazine wrote in his review, "The film is authentic, also because the actors play it with such simplicity.
 The subtle moments work.
 There’s no moment in the film really where they out and about proclaim their love for each other, but you see it in their eyes, the longing, the angst, the fondness and in the end the uncertainty and frustration (again, watch the film to know why!).
 The film stays true to its namesake, mysterious yet gripping for most parts."

-Abhishek Saini criticized the film at Youth Ki Awaaz, "The film seems to blank too often on the excuse that there is a mythological twist to it and suffers from plot holes.
-When you realize that no queer actors were cast for the film (which was not very difficult to do), it almost feels unfair."

 Amar Ujala wrote about the film (translated from Hindi), "Vaidya's story is not just different because it is story of love between two men.
 It is also different because it ends at an interesting turn.
 It leaves an emptiness in the mind after watching the film."